 My husband, Mike, and I live in the foothills of the Cleveland National forest in our own little rural pocket of Southern California.
 We are the proud parents of 4 beautiful children.
-We were first introduced to homeschooling through our La Leche League group and knew from the beginning that we would homeschool.
+We were first introduced to homeschooling through our La Leche League group and knew from early on that we would homeschool.
 We "officially" became homeschoolers in 1998 when our first child was five years old.

 |Joanna Murphy - Treasurer|

 My oldest of two children led us to homeschooling in 2001 and we haven't looked back.
 We've all had the opportunity to grow in our love of learning as we explore our interests wholeheartedly, both as individuals and together.
 As I was looking for information, HSC was there with all of the nuts and bolts help I needed.
 When I was looking for community, we joined the campouts and have made some wonderful friends.
 And then we began attending the annual conference which has continued to be a major highlight and rejuvenator of the year.
 As my children have grown I've been able to spend more time giving back to HSC as a volunteer answering the 888 line, being a county contact, the County Contact Coordinator and now as the Treasurer.
 With a degree in Economics, I am completing my education in Accounting, and am happy to use my knowledge and skills in my position as Treasurer.

 I live in Santa Rosa with my husband David, two children and many pets, including my horse.
 I am an avid trail rider and practice Natural Horsemanship, which is the equine equivalent of unschooling.
 I am also very active in my community and have helped to start two different homeschooling support groups.
 I have learned a lot along the way in this regard and am happy to discuss this anytime.